mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/azure/advanced/new/index.md

     > ${CLUSTER_NAME}.yaml
     ```

-1. (Optional) To configure the Control Plane and Worker nodes to use an HTTP proxy:
+1. (Optional) To configure the Control Plane and Worker nodes to use an HTTP proxy, copy these commands to an editor and apply the list of edits that follows to customize them before executing them from the command line:

     ```sh
     export CONTROL_PLANE_HTTP_PROXY=http://example.org:8080